 External Fire Exit Doors;

-This type of door should open out and must never be locked, there are numerous "panic bars" and "push pad locks" that allow anyone to simply hit them to escape quickly while retaing the security of the building.
+This type of door should open out and must never be locked, there are numerous "panic bars" and "push pad locks" that allows anyone to simply hit them to escape quickly while retaining the security of the building.

-A lot of time and effort has gone in to providing the building industry with regulations pertaining to disabilty access and we have covered a tiny fraction of it here.
+A lot of time and effort has gone in to providing the building industry with regulations pertaining to disability access and we have covered a tiny fraction of it here.

 The Building Regulations require reasonable provision to be made for access to a building and use of facilities within a building.
 This can be achieved by following the principles of Approved Document M, or other recognised guidance such as BS8300.